changkun/redir/README.md

 from it and has a different architecture and feature set now.

 To know more users, check our [wiki](https://github.com/changkun/redir/wiki) page.

+## Contributing

+Easiest way to contribute is to provide feedback!
+We would love to hear what you like and what you think is missing.
+PRs are also welcome.

 ## License